 As a doctor, I am enthusiastic about the future of telemedicine, even as I recognize that there will always be a role for the human touch.
 A doctor cannot reach through the computer screen to hold a patient or a parent's hand when delivering health news.

-Dr. Roslyn F. Schneider is the Global Patient Affairs Lead driving patient-centricity within Pfizer's Medical Organization.
-Previously, she was in clinical practice and medical education for twenty years in New York City.
+Dr. Roslyn F. Schneider was previously the Global Patient Affairs Lead driving patient-centricity within Pfizer's Medical Organization.
+Previously, she was also in clinical practice and medical education for twenty years in New York City.